Tivain-W/vindiw.com/about.markdown

 I'm currently working on:

+- [Lookermetrics](https://www.lookermetrics.com) - A dashboard portal to use a single Looker Studio master dashboard with multiple clients.
 - [VoiceoverGPT](https://www.voiceovergpt.app) - A tool to generate AI voiceovers by uploading a video
 - [Text2BI](https://www.text2bi.com) - An embeddable AI Data Analyst